-In other words, the dad was telling his daughter to hold on for a minute; to wait.
+In other words, the dad was telling his daughter to hold on.

 The Origin Of ‘Hold Your Horses’

-Anyways, having said that, this phrase is said to have originated in the USA.
-The earliest I could find it in print with its figurative meaning (the way it’s used today) is from The Port Phillip Gazette newspaper, April 1843:
+Anyways, it’s believed that this phrase originates in the USA.
+The earliest I could find it in print with its figurative meaning “wait; hold on,” is from The Port Phillip Gazette newspaper, April 1843:

 “‘Hold your horses,’ says he, ‘and if you want to hear the greatest shaving story that you ever did hear, just keep cool.’ “

-- Own was out shopping for clothes with his father.
-He found a few shirts that he liked and so he went go pay for them.
-However, his father told him: “Hold your horses for a minute.
-Try those shirts on before you pay for them.
-You need to make sure they fit.”
+- Ana was out shopping for clothes with her mother.
+She found some shirts that she wanted to buy, but her mom told her: “Hold your horses for a minute.
+Try those shirts on first before you pay for them because you need to make sure they fit.”

-Note: The above is an animal related idiom.
-For more like this, we have a growing glossary of animal idioms that you can check out.
+Note: You just read about an idiom related to animals.
+For more like this, we have a list of animal idioms that you can check out.
 It contains an alphabetical list of sayings for each animal.
-So far, only birds, dogs & cats, and horses have their own category because they have enough idioms related to them to support it.
-As more animal-related sayings are added to the site, that glossary will be updated, so check back another time if you can’t find one in particular.
+So far, only a select number of animals (birds, cats/dogs, horses) have their own category because they have enough idioms associated with them to justify it.
+This will change as more animal-related terms are added.